villegasleon/AppOrdenesFastFood/README.md

 ### How to run FrontEnd
 - Download the repository
-- In CMD, locate yourself in the "Website\reactiaexam" folder
+- In CMD, locate yourself in the "website" folder
 - Run the application:
 ```
 npm start